datalad/datalad-remake/README.md

 **`-i INPUT, --input INPUT`** (optional)

-Specification of the input file(s) to be provisioned to a temporary git worktree.
+Specification of the input file(s) to be provisioned to a temporary Git worktree.
 Paths need to be specified relative to the dataset in which `datalad make` is executed.